 - Introducing digital transparency at Cameroon

-- Productivity & forest restoration - Brazil
+- Launching productivity and forest restoration in Brazil

 Cargill’s cocoa sustainability journey starts in spring 2000 with the introduction of quality seminars in farmer organizations in Côte d'Ivoire aiming at improving their quality control related activities.
 Cargill spearheads such type of trainings in the cocoa industry.
 During these seminars, farmers are educated on the importance of improving the quality of their cocoa through good agricultural practices, in order to improve crop quality and yield, leading to increased incomes.

 Cargill and CARE, whose partnership dates back more than 60 years, expand their collaboration to the cocoa supply chain, starting in Ghana.
 Their mutual goal is to support cocoa-growing communities with improved food security, better education for children, gender equality and diversified incomes.
 This will achieved through various activities such as provision of access to wider economic opportunities through Village Savings and Loan Associations (VSLAs).
 Additionally, the partnership aims to raise awareness on the different forms of child labor.
 In 2021, Cargill and CARE publish a report demonstrating the true impact of their partnership on cocoa-growing communities.